-For the purposes of this Circular:
+For the purposes of this section:

-"CEO" means an individual who acted as chief executive officer of the Company, or acted in a similar capacity, for any part of the most recently completed financial year;

-"CFO" means an individual who acted as chief financial officer of the Company, or acted in a similar capacity, for any part of the most recently completed financial year;

-"Director" means an individual who acted as a director of the Company, or acted in a similar capacity, for any part of the most recently completed financial year;

-"compensation securities" includes stock options, convertible securities, exchangeable securities and similar instruments including stock appreciation rights, deferred share units and restricted stock units granted or issued by the company or one of its subsidiaries for services provided or to be provided, directly or indirectly, to the company or any of its subsidiaries;

-"named executive officer" or "NEO" means each of the following individuals:
+- (a) "CEO" means an individual who acted as chief executive officer of the Company, or acted in a similar capacity, for any part of the most recently completed financial year; - (b) "CFO" means an individual who acted as chief financial officer of the Company, or acted in a similar capacity, for any part of the most recently completed financial year; - (c) "Director" means an individual who acted as a director of the Company, or acted in a similar capacity, for any part of the most recently completed financial year; - (d) "compensation securities" includes stock options, convertible securities, exchangeable securities and similar instruments including stock appreciation rights, deferred share units and restricted stock units granted or issued by the company or one of its subsidiaries for services provided or to be provided, directly or indirectly, to the company or any of its subsidiaries; and - (e) "named executive officer" or "NEO" means each of the following individuals: - (i) each individual who, in respect of the company, during any part of the most recently completed financial year, served as chief executive officer, including an individual performing functions similar to a chief executive officer; - (ii) each individual who, in respect of the company, during any part of the most recently completed financial year, served as chief financial officer, including an individual performing functions similar to a chief financial officer;

+(1) Ms. Brown-Rodriguez was elected to the Board on June 10, 2022.

-- (a) each individual who, in respect of the company, during any part of the most recently completed financial year, served as chief executive officer, including an individual performing functions similar to a chief executive officer; - (b) each individual who, in respect of the company, during any part of the most recently completed financial year, served as chief financial officer, including an individual performing functions similar to a chief financial officer: - (c) in respect of the company and its subsidiaries, the most highly compensated executive officer other than the individuals identified in paragraphs (a) and (b) at the end of the most recently completed financial year whose total compensation was more than \$150,000; - (d) each individual who would be a named executive officer under paragraph (c) but for the fact that the individual was not an executive officer of the company, and was not acting in a similar capacity, at the end of that financial year.
+- (iii) in respect of the company and its subsidiaries, the most highly compensated executive officer other than the individuals identified in paragraphs (a) and (b) at the end of the most recently completed financial year whose total compensation was more than \$150,000; and - (iv) each individual who would be a named executive officer under paragraph (c) but for the fact that the individual was not an executive officer of the company, and was not acting in a similar capacity, at the end of that financial year.

-During the financial year ended November 30, 2021, based on the definition above, the NEOs of the Company were: Thomas Peregoodoff, CEO and Director, Simon Patrick Clarke, former CEO, and Director, Christopher Cairns, CFO, and Daryn Brian Gordon, former CFO and former Director.
+During the financial year ended November 30, 2022, based on the definition above, the NEOs of the Company were: Thomas Peregoodoff, CEO and Director, Christopher Cairns, CFO, Catherine Fitzgerald, Vice President Exploration and Resource Development, and Rona Sellers, Vice President Commercial & Compliance and Corporate Secretary.